syncfusion-content/wpf-docs/wpf/ComboBox/Editable-Support.md

 ### Append

-When entering the text, AutoComplete will guide you to complete the text by appending the suitable text from the data source.
+When you enter text, `ComboBoxAdv` will now suggest you to complete it by appending the appropriate text from the data source.

 N> Append will be used as *IsTextSearchEnabled* property.